Retirement & Tax Planning Answers

 Quick answer

-The 2026 tax landscape includes annual inflation adjustments to brackets, standard deduction, and contribution limits — and the larger structural question of what happens to provisions of the 2017 Tax Cuts and Jobs Act, several of which are scheduled to sunset after 2025 unless extended.
-For retirees and pre-retirees, the most consequential 2026 considerations are: federal bracket levels, the standard deduction, expanded SECURE 2.0 catch-up provisions, the IRMAA tier thresholds for Medicare, the long-term capital gains brackets (especially the 0% bracket), the QCD limit (now indexed annually), and the lifetime gift/estate exemption.
-The right action depends on your situation: households expecting to be in higher brackets later may want to accelerate Roth conversions in 2026 if rates are favorable; charitably inclined retirees over 70½ should prioritize QCDs; and households near IRMAA cliffs need careful December planning.
+The 2026 tax landscape includes annual inflation adjustments to brackets, standard deduction, and contribution limits — plus the major structural change from the 2025 One Big Beautiful Bill Act (OBBBA), which made the 2017 Tax Cuts and Jobs Act individual rates and the elevated standard deduction permanent (removing the post-2025 sunset), raised the lifetime gift/estate exemption to $15 million per person, and temporarily lifted the SALT cap to $40,400.
+For retirees and pre-retirees, the most consequential 2026 considerations are: federal bracket levels, the standard deduction, expanded SECURE 2.0 catch-up provisions, the IRMAA tier thresholds for Medicare, the long-term capital gains brackets (especially the 0% bracket), the QCD limit (now indexed annually, $111,000 in 2026), and the $15 million lifetime gift/estate exemption.
+The right action depends on your situation: households expecting to be in higher brackets later may want to accelerate Roth conversions; charitably inclined retirees over 70½ should prioritize QCDs; and households near IRMAA cliffs need careful December planning.

 Most years, tax law changes are housekeeping.
 2026 isn't most years.
-The combination of routine inflation adjustments, SECURE 2.0 phase-ins, and the looming sunset of several 2017 Tax Cuts and Jobs Act provisions makes the 2026 planning year unusually consequential.
+The combination of routine inflation adjustments, SECURE 2.0 phase-ins, and the sweeping changes from the 2025 One Big Beautiful Act (OBBBA) — which made the 2017 Tax Cuts and Jobs Act rates permanent and reshaped the estate exemption and SALT cap — makes the 2026 planning year unusually consequential.

 Staying current with the rules is part of any sound retirement plan — but rules alone don't make a strategy.
 The coordination of Roth conversions, RMD trajectory, IRMAA exposure, and Social Security timing — what we mean by retirement planning— is where the leverage actually sits.
 Some of the moves you make this year may matter for the next decade.